agile-ts/agile/README.md

 <br />
 <img src="https://raw.githubusercontent.com/agile-ts/agile/master/static/installation_header.png" alt="Installation"/>

-To properly use AgileTs, in a UI-Framework, we need to install **two** packages.
+In order to properly use AgileTs, in a UI-Framework, we need to install **two** packages.

-- The _Core Package_, which acts as the brain of AgileTs and manages all your States
+- The [`core`](https://agile-ts.org/docs/core) package, which contains the State Management Logic of AgileTs and therefore offers powerful classes such as the [`State Class`](https://agile-ts.org/docs/core/state).
   ```
   npm install @agile-ts/core
   ```

-- and a _fitting Integration_ for your preferred UI-Framework.
+- And on the other hand, a _fitting Integration_ for your preferred UI-Framework.
   In my case, the [React Integration](https://www.npmjs.com/package/@agile-ts/react).
   Check [here](https://agile-ts.org/docs/frameworks) if your desired Framework is supported, too.
   ```
   npm install @agile-ts/react